 Recommended For: Solo travellers who need a cheap place to stay late at night.

-If you can’t find a house sit in Japan another way of finding free accommodation is couchsurfing.org.
-Not only do you get a free place to stay on someone’s couch or in their spare room, but it’s a great way to meet local people and get tips about their city.
+If you can’t secure a housesit in Japan, another way of finding free accommodation is couchsurfing.com.
+Not only do you get a free place to stay on someone’s couch or in their spare room, but you can meet local people and get tips about their city.

 Recommended For: Solo travellers on a budget.

-Japan has some really interesting accommodation options and it’s a good idea to try a few of them for a varied trip.
+Japan has some fascinating accommodation options and I recommend trying a few of them for a varied trip.

 Where are your favourite places to stay in Japan?
-Leave a comment and share your thoughts.
+Leave a comment and tell us!